-It is recognised that the range of abilities and learning styles will vary tremendously between children on entry to Reception.
+It is recognised that the range of abilities and learning styles will vary tremendously between children.
 A wide range of teaching styles, high quality resources, opportunities and activities both indoors and outdoors will be available to ensure that every child has the opportunity to succeed and fulfil their potential.